 On November 2, 2020, a putative shareholder derivative action captioned Jankowski v.
 Forlenza, et al., Civ.
 No. 2:20-cv-15474, was filed in the U.S. District Court for the District of New Jersey by a shareholder, derivatively on behalf of the Company, against certain of the Company's directors and officers.
 The complaint asserts claims for breach of fiduciary duty; violations of sections 10(b), 14(a) and 21D of the Exchange Act, and insider trading.
 The complaint principally alleges, that the Company made misleading statements regarding AlarisTM infusion pumps in a proxy statement and other SEC filings.
 A second federal derivative action was filed on January 24, 2021, and the two actions were consolidated and stayed.
 In March 2021, the Company received letters from two additional shareholders which, in general, mirrored the allegations in the derivative actions, and demanded, among other things, that the Board of Directors pursue claims against members of management for claimed breaches of fiduciary duties.
 Consistent with New Jersey law, the Board appointed a special committee to review the allegations and demands in the derivative actions and demand letters.
 Following an investigation, the special committee determined that no action was warranted, and rejected the shareholders' demands, communicating its determination to counsel for the shareholders.
 On January 10, 2023, one of the two shareholders referenced above filed a separate derivative action that: (i) is generally consistent with the shareholder letter and the two prior actions; and (ii) purports to challenge the reasonableness of the special committee's process and determination.
 That action was also stayed.
 Following entry of a stipulated scheduling order for an amended complaint and motion to dismiss the consolidated federal action, the case schedule was adjourned without date pending mediation.
 Mediation proceedings have taken place.
-On September 10, 2024, the Company received an additional substantially identical shareholder demand letter and o
+On September 10, 2024, the Company received an additional substantially identical shareholder demand letter and on September 26, 2024, that shareholder filed a second substantially identical state court derivative action.
+In November 2024, the Company entered into an agreement in principle to resolve this matter for an amount that is not expected to be material to the Company's consolidated financial results.

-Beginning in February 2021, the Company received subpoenas from the Enforcement Division of the Securities and Exchange Commission ("SEC") requesting information from the Company relating to, among other things, certain reporting issues involving BD AlarisTM infusion pumps included in SEC disclosures prior to 2021.
-In December 2024, the Company reached an agreement to resolve the matter with the SEC for its previously accrued amount of \$175 million.
-In accordance with the terms of the settlement, the Company has engaged and is working with an independent compliance consultant to review practices and procedures relating to the evaluation of product recalls and remediation under U.S. GAAP and its disclosure controls and procedures, including but not limited to controls and procedures relating to collection and assessment of information concerning potential risks, contingencies, operating events, trends, and uncertainties.
+As part of its previously disclosed settlement with the Enforcement Division of the SEC relating to certain reporting issues involving BD AlariTM infusion pumps included in SEC disclosures prior to 2021, the Company has engaged and is working with an independent compliance consultant to review practices and procedures relating to the evaluation of product recalls and remediation under U.S. GAAP and its disclosure controls and procedures, including but not limited to controls and procedures relating to collection and assessment of information concerning potential risks, contingencies, operating events, trends, and uncertainties.